enter-haken/blog/notes/stack.markdown

 ## system

-    app-admin/sudo
-    net-misc/dhcpcd
-    net-wireless/wpa_supplicant
-    net-misc/ntp
-    sys-process/htop
+### app-admin/sudod

 There are some system specific packages, which slightly depends on your setup.
 `sudo` let you execute commands as an other user.
-This is often used in conjunction with root actions.
+This is often used in conjunction with rootn actions.

+### net-misc/dhcpcd

 `net-misc/dhcpcd` is a dhcp daemon, which should be started during boot, so that the network is up and running.

+### net-wireless/wpa_supplicant

-When you use a wireless network, `net-wireless/wpa_supplicant` can help you configure a wireless network.
+When you use a wireless network, `net-wireiless/wpa_supplicant` can help you configure a wireless network.
 The console version of the config tool is slightly more complicated than the X11 version.
 See the [documentation][wpa_supplicant] for further information.

+### net-misc/ntp

 The `net-misc/ntp` daemon is not quiet necessary, but convenient.
 It sets the system time, when it is necessary.

+### sys-process/htop

 `sys-process/htop` is a process monitor, where you can also kill processes if necessary.

 ## terminal / bash

-    app-misc/ranger
+### app-misc/ranger

+When you need a file manager with VI key bindings, `app-misc/ranger` is your friend.

     app-text/tree
     sys-apps/the_silver_searcher